 Doing all these things will ease the burden of coordinating the task.
 You will have an easier time managing the plan and if anything goes wrong, you will know exactly what to do next.
 Also, prepare for any last-minute preparation.

 Set the space according to the theme.
-Theme of the event should be reflected on the event floor.
+The theme of the event should be reflected on the event floor.
 Mount the photographs to the wall.
 Set the lighting correctly so that it resonates with the theme and could create an impeccable atmosphere.
 Adjust the lighting to make sure each and every piece is well lit.
 Envision the set, how you want it to look like and how you want your audience to interact with it, then construct a final draft of the plan.

 Make sure to label the space properly so that your audience can roam around accordingly.
 Don’t forget to designate the meet-and-greet area, the exhibition section, merchandising section, the refreshment section, and others if you need more.